Tired of Chardonnay? Try Friulano instead

 Anna is of the opinion like many other Italian winemaker that Friulano is one of the best White Wines in the world.

-special Italian White Wine.
-The market unfortunately is still dominated by Chardonnay and Sauvignon Blanc mainly produced in California.
-The retail prices for Friulano depending on the wine and its age differ from $15.00 to $ 120.00.
-The lack of demand for Friulano is originated due to missing Marketing and Educating activities which is very unfortunate.
+You can find the SYLTBAR Friulano in some Southern Floridian restaurants and retail stores although hardly any American end consumers are aware of this even though you haven't heard of this special Italian White Wine.
+Most white wine drinkers only know Chardonnay and Sauvignon Blanc mainly produced in California.
+The retail prices for Friulano, depending on the wine and its age, range from $15.00 to $ 120.00.
+The lack of demand for Friulano is because no one knows about it, which is very unfortunate.
 It deserves so much more attention and recognition because Friulano is such an outstanding, fine balanced wine.

 Friulano is the white grape most closely associated with the Northeastern Italian region of Friuli-Venezia Giulia, usually just called Friuli.
 This region, located in the top corner of Northern Italy, borders Austria and Slovenia to the East.
 The South part of Friuli forms part of the Adriatic coastline which includes Trieste.
 This port was one of the most important ones of the Austrian and Hungarian Empire.